kyledebry/CRDFormatter/README.md

       C469D656 00 38 00 00 00 00 00 00 C45DD4A4 123002.019 170915 A 11 0 +0069
       C469D6CC A1 00 24 00 25 00 23 00 C45DD4A4 123002.019 170915 A 11 0 +0069
    ```
-and is largely written in hexadeximal (base 16), making it difficult for humans to work with.
+and is largely written in hexadecimal (base 16), making it difficult for humans to work with.

 The most important columns here are:
 - Columns 1 through 8, which, when nonzero, represent that one of the detectors has had the beginning of a pulse (cols 1, 3, 5, 7) or the end of a pulse (cols 2, 4, 6, 8).
 In the snippet above, in the first row detectors 0, 1, and 3 have started a pulse, and in the second row detector 2 has started a pulse, and then over the next three rows each of them deactivate.
 The last row is the start of a new detection event.
 - Column A, which is the time of day the event occurred, taken from GPS.
 In this example, all of the events occurred near 12:30pm (and 2.019 seconds).
-- Column B, which goves the date (DDMMYY).
+- Column B, which gives the date (DDMMYY).
 In this case, it is 17 Sept 2015.
 - Columns C, D, and E give error information (in this case everything is fine).

 However, this is difficult to read, and almost impossible to analyze in its current form.
 That's where CRDFormatter comes in.